kyamagu/mexopencv/README.markdown

 Note that if you build OpenCV from source, this path specification does not work.
 You need to replace dll files in the OpenCV package with newly built binaries.
-Or, you need to modify `+cv/make.m` to correctly link your mex files with the library.
+Or, you need to modify `+mexopencv/make.m` to correctly link your MEX-files with the library.

 To remove existing mexopencv binaries, use the following command.

     >> mexopencv.make('clean', true)

-### Error: Invalid MEX file or Segmentation fault
+### Error: Invalid MEX-file or Segmentation fault

 Test the following first.

- 1. The system path is set up correctly.
-This is different from `addpath` in Matlab.
-You must have the correct dll files visible in the system path, such as `c:\opencv\build\x86\vc10\bin` or `c:\opencv\build\x64\vc10\bin` depending on the Matlab architecture and the compiler.
+ 1. The system PATH is set up correctly.
+This is different from `addpath` in MATLAB.
+You must have the correct dll files visible in the system path, such as `c:\opencv\build\x86\vc10\bin` or `c:\opencv\build\x64\vc10\bin` depending on the MATLAB architecture and the compiler.
 See http://opencv.willowgarage.com/wiki/WindowsSystemPath After change, you must restart Windows.
  2. The mex compiler is correct.
 In Windows 64-bit environment, only Windows SDK compiler is supported.
-Check http://www.mathworks.com/support/sysreq/previous_releases.html Choose the supported compiler with `mex -setup` command within Matlab.
+Check http://www.mathworks.com/support/sysreq/previous_releases.html Choose the supported compiler with `mex -setup` command within MATLAB.
-    If you build mex files with a wrong compiler, first clean up files with `mexopencv.make('clean', true)` and build again.
+    If you build MEX-files with a wrong compiler, first clean up files with `mexopencv.make('clean', true)` and build again.

-If you still see the `Invalid MEX file` and you are using the manually built OpenCV dll's, check if you use the consistent `_SECURE_SCL` flag.
-The current version of `mexopencv.make` script adds `_SECURE_SCL=1` flag in the build command so that the built mex files are compatible with the OpenCV binary distribution.
-If you manually built OpenCV with different `_SECURE_SCL` flag, edit `mexopencv.make` file and change the flag to use the consistent value.
+If you still see the `Invalid MEX-file` and you are using the manually built OpenCV dll's, check if you use the consistent `_SECURE_SCL` flag.
+The current version of `mexopencv.make` script explicitly adds `_SECURE_SCL=1` flag in the build command for Visual Studio compilers older than 2010, so that the built MEX-files are compatible with the OpenCV binary distribution.
+If you manually built OpenCV with different `_SECURE_SCL` flag, edit `mexopencv.make` file and change the flag to use a consistent value.

+When unspecified, the default value of the `_SECURE_SCL` flag depend on the version of the Visual Studio compiler, and whether building is in "Debug" or "Release" mode:

+ - VS2010 and newer: In debug mode, the default value for `_SECURE_SCL` is 1.
+   In release mode, the default value for `_SECURE_SCL` is 0.
+ - VS2008 and older: The default value for `_SECURE_SCL` is 1.

-Or, you can change the default value for the `_SECURE_SCL` flag in mex command.
+Alternatively, you can change the default value for the `_SECURE_SCL` flag in mex command.
 To change the default configuration, which is created with the `mex -setup` command in matlab, is located in the following path in recent versions of Windows.

     C:\Users\(Username)\AppData\Roaming\MathWorks\MATLAB\(version)\mexopts.bat

 Open this file and edit `/D_SECURE_SCL` option.
+Note that this is usually only necessary for VS2008 and older.

-If you see `Invalid MEX file` error even when having the matched `_SECURE_SCL` flag, it probably indicates some other compatibility issues.
+If you see `Invalid MEX-file` error even when having the matched `_SECURE_SCL` flag, it probably indicates some other compatibility issues.
 Please file a bug report at http://github.com/kyamagu/mexopencv .